Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 b.
 Jefferson Nascimento

-He finished a bachelor’s degree in Social Communication major in Advertising at Mackenzie University.
+He finished a bachelor’s degree in Social Communication majoring in Advertising at Mackenzie University.

 With this, he has been working as a designer and social media manager.
 Then, he moved to Ireland to study English.

-There, he met Sam, who invited him to work for Stanborough Park Church where he stayed for four years.
+There, he met Sam, who invited him to work for Stanborough Park Church where he stayed for 4 years.

 In 2019, he went to Portugal to take his master’s in Design Communication at the University of Lisbon.